API Reference

 3

-Estimate maximum counting error.
+Estimate the maximum counting error.

 Returns: